 Ways to Care for Our Community

-This year we have partnered with multiple Halton and Hamilton agencies to provide a diverse selection of volunteer opportunities in support of our broader community.
+In 2020 we partnered with multiple Halton and Hamilton agencies to provide a diverse selection of volunteer opportunities in support of our broader community.

 In alignment with Patrick Deane’s Forward with Integrity strategy, which encouraged the University to deepen its commitment and contribution to the community, TMG members recognized the tremendous opportunity to become actively involved, serving as a model of university citizenship by supporting & engaging with our local community.